Men’s Chelsea Boot Outfit Inspiration: 19 Modern Looks For 2022

 Lasts are what shoes are built around – they’re wooden, foot-shaped blocks that the leather is moulded on, creating the shoe’s shape.
 Traditionally, Chelsea boots were built on relatively slim lasts, giving them the style’s distinctive sleek, streamlined look.
 This also makes them appear more formal.

 Shoes with slim, sculpted lasts are always smarter than those made using wider, bulkier ones.
-Go for slim Chelsea boots, then, and you’ll have a very smart pair of shoes, especially as they usually come with equally thin leather soles, making them the perfect accompaniment for tailoring.
+Go for slim Chelseas, then, and you’ll have a very smart pair of shoes, especially as they usually come with equally thin leather soles, making these boots the perfect accompaniment for tailoring.

 For a more contemporary look though, and one that opens up the Chelsea boots to casual wear, opt for a pair that’s chunkier with a rounder, more comfortable toe box.
-Add to this a robust rubber commando sole and you can wear them as you would your favourite pair of Derby shoes.
+Add to this an on-trend rubber commando sole and you can wear them as you would your favourite pair of Derby shoes.

 Leather or suede